Baramulla: Reports

-According to Mohammad Akbar Khan (Colonel, Pakistan army, who was promoted as Brigadier and made in charge of sending the tribals to Kashmir and who had been a contemporary of Col. Dykes at Royal Military College, Sandhurst) in his War for Kashmir in 1947, "The uncouth raiders delayed in Baramulla for two (whole) days ."
+According to Mohammad Akbar Khan (Colonel, Pakistan army, who was promoted as Brigadier and made in charge of sending the tribals to Kashmir and who had been a contemporary of Col. Dykes at Royal Military College, Sandhurst) in his War for Kashmir in 1947, "The uncouth raiders delayed in Baramulla for two (whole) days."

 Biju Patnaik (later Chief Minister of Odisha) piloted the first plane to land at Srinagar airport that morning.
 He brought 17 soldiers from the 1st Sikh Regiment, commanded by Lt.
 Col. Dewan Ranjit Rai.
 The pilot flew low over the airstrip twice to ensure that no raiders were around.
-Instructions from Prime Minister Nehru's office were clear: If the airport was taken over by the enemy, they were not to land.
+Instructions from Jawaharlal Nehru's office were clear: If the airport was taken over by the enemy, they were not to land.
 Taking a full circle, the DC-3 flew at ground level.
 Soldiers peered from the aircraft and found the airstrip empty.
 The raiders were too busy distributing the war booty among themselves in Baramulla.

 Lt.
-Col. Dewan Ranjit Rai immediately moved with his small platoon towards Baramulla hoping to stop the tribal raiders at the mouth of the funnel which opens 5 km east of Baramula into a wide valley.
+Col. Dewan Ranjit Rai immediately moved with his small platoon towards Baramulla hoping to stop the tribal raiders at the mouth of the funnel which opens 5 km east of Baramulla into a wide valley.
 He led his men from the front and died of bullet wound the same day, 27 October 1947, at Patan but delayed the raiders for a day.
+Satrina village in Baramulla, Ichama and Atna village in Budgam were defended by the Indian troops.
 As more Indian troops flew into Srinagar the next day, they started pushing the raiders back.
 It took two weeks for the Indian army to evict the raiders (who had been joined by Pakistani regulars and were well-entrenched) from Baramulla on 9 November 1947.

-Sheikh Mohammad Abdullah spoke to the UN Security Council on 5 February 1948: "The raiders came to our land, massacred thousands of people – mostly Sikhs, but Hindus and Muslims, too – abducted thousands of girls, Hindus, Sikhs and Muslims alike, looted our property and almost reached the gates of our summer capital, Srinagar."
+Sheikh Abdullah spoke to the UN Security Council on 5 February 1948: "The raiders came to our land, massacred thousands of people – mostly Sikhs, but Hindus and Muslims, too – abducted thousands of girls, Hindus, Sikhs and Muslims alike, looted our property and almost reached the gates of our summer capital, Srinagar."

-Robert Trumbull, The New York Times, 10 Nov 1947; reporting from Baramulla [UN doc # S/PV.762/Add.1/Annex 1/No. 26]:
+Robert Trumbull, The New York Times, 10 November 1947; reporting from Baramulla [UN doc # S/PV.762/Add.1/Annex 1/No. 26]:

 The raid of the convent is narrated in even gory details by Father Shanks, one of the fortunate survivors and the anonymous 'witnesses' in the following report.